bossjones/goob_ai/DEBUG.md

 # Compare cerebro model to goob-ai

 What is model ensembling?
 Model ensembling combines the predictions from multiple models together.
 Traditionally this is done by running each model on some inputs separately and then combining the predictions.
-However, if you’re running models with the same architecture, then it may be possible to combine them together using torch.vmap. vmap is a function transform that maps functions across dimensions of the input tensors.
+However, if you're running models with the same architecture, then it may be possible to combine them together using torch.vmap. vmap is a function transform that maps functions across dimensions of the input tensors.
 One of its use cases is eliminating for-loops and speeding them up through vectorization.

-Let’s demonstrate how to do this using an ensemble of simple MLPs.
+Let's demonstrate how to do this using an ensemble of simple MLPs.

 extending a model is called finetuning.